Beyond Passwords: Better Security Using Web Authentication API

 The Relying Party sends data to verify the user’s identity via the Authenticator.
 If everything checks out, the Authenticator can sign off on the verification using the previously generated public-key credentials.

 In a nutshell: the user attempts to sign in, and the site asks the browser for proof of the user’s identity.
 In turn, the browser requests that information from the Authenticator.
 As we mentioned above, this evidence could be a physical security key, a fingerprint sensor, etc.

 When the Authenticator confirms the user’s identity, it passes that information back to the browser, forwarding it to the site.
 It either gives the site permission to accept the user’s login or rejects it in case of a mismatch.

 While the process is obviously more involved, those are the basic steps.
 Essentially, the Authenticator is a go-between that’s trusted by both sides.
 This allows the browser to accept the evidence without accessing the data itself.
 All the action takes place behind the scenes and happens almost instantly.

 In this exclusive guide, we outline the 50 most effective tools and strategies to reduce the overall number of chargebacks you receive.Get the FREE guide

 This new technology is considered the best validation technique available.
 It raises the bar for protecting user accounts.
 In doing so, WebAunthn offers benefits for both users and merchants.

 There are no serious downsides to using Web Authentication.
 That said, the system is still not perfect.

-Also, while it is an important tool, secure Web Authentication should still be considered just one part of an overall fraud prevention strategy.
+Also, while it is an essential tool, secure Web Authentication should still be considered just one part of an overall fraud prevention strategy.
 Implementing WebAuthn may thwart up to 80% of hacking attacks, but it does little to prevent other threats, like post-transaction ( or "friendly") fraud.